Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 1. Education & Learning -- this project can be partially used as a teaching tool for introduction to programming (in C); for instance, the use of some libraries, some basic commands, like: *printf()*, *scanf()* , use of pointers and arithetic operations and much more;

 2. Recreation & Entertainment -- the Tic-Tac-Toe project can also be enjoyed as a recreational game.
-Despite its simplicity, it can be a good time killer
+Despite its simplicity, it can be a good time killer;

 3. Open-Source contribution -- this application can be (partially) (re)created, being open-source shared on GitHub.
 Other programmers can make changes and contribute by adding new features or improvements (a better Monte Carlo algorithm or use of another one, player vs. player mode, or creating an application related to this game, for instance, *Connect Four (4 in a row)*).